Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

 The inflorescence in Paddle Plant is terminal and erect, borne on a 3 feet tall stalk which dies back after flowering.
 It is densley clustered with greenish waxy flowers with yellow recurved lobes, narrowly urn-shaped.

-Kalanchoe thyrsiflora like other Kalanchoe Plants contains Calcium glycosides which are toxic to animals as indicated by ASPCA.
-Keep the plant away from the reach of pets to avoid any mishaps.
+Kalanchoe thyrsiflora like other Kalanchoe Plants is toxic to animals as indicated by ASPCA.
+It contains Calcium glycosides which are poisonous.
+Keep the plant away from the reach of kids, cats, dogs and other pets to avoid any mishaps.

 Where to Buy